Stay on Top of Your Prescriptions

 • Worried about side effects

-• Having a hard time paying their cost
+• Having a hard time paying for them

-It is not a good idea to take your medication differently than prescribed.
-You could put yourself at risk, and you miss the benefits of your medication.
+It’s not a good idea to take your medication differently than prescribed.
+You could put yourself at risk.
+Plus, you won’t get the full benefit of your medication.

 Get Help

-Blue Cross and Blue Shield of Oklahoma created the Pharmacists Adding Value and Expertise® (PAVE®) program to help our members with medication education.
-Local pharmacists engage with members to help them understand and manage their disease state.
-The pharmacist works one-on-one with a member to come up with a tailored plan that’s right for them.
-In addition to education, help may include setting reminders on phones or using pillboxes to help organize medications and improve adherence.
+Blue Cross and Blue Shield of Oklahoma created a program to help our members — the Pharmacists Adding Value & Expertise® (PAVE®) program.
+Local pharmacists engage with members so they can better understand and manage their health conditions.
+The pharmacist works one-on-one with members to come up with a tailored plan that’s right for them.
+Pharmacists can help with education about medications, creating phone reminders or setting up a pillbox to help organize medications and improve adherence.

 Other Tips